odewahn/docker-jumpstart/boot2docker.md

 2014/08/11 13:31:07 Done.
 Type `boot2docker up` to start the VM.
 ```

 Once the box is created (it can take a few minutes because it has to download the image), you run *boot2docker up*  to boot up the box.
 Think of this as turning your the new computer on.
-The box will start the Docker daemon that will listen to requests from our client.
+The box will start the Docker daemon in the VM that listens for requests from the our client on our host.
 Here's an example:

 ```console
 $ boot2docker up